 Contrast sensitivity plays a large part in this.
 Contrast is, at its most basic definition, the difference between two colors, shades, or tones.
 When we’re discussing vision, contrast is a huge part of what allows us to identify and distinguish objects from the scenes they’re in.

 Think about looking at a city skyline in the morning.
 You’ll see areas of high contrast where buildings stand out from the blue sky (let’s make our hypothetical day a good one), and areas of low contrast, with buildings in front of or next to other similarly-colored buildings.
 To actually distinguish where each skyscraper is, your visual system relies on cues such as shadow, tone, and color to decide where one object ends and the other begins.

-You can probably see why this is crucial to effective every day vision.
-It’s one thing to be able to accurately see an approaching car, but what if, due to reduced contrast sensitivity, you were unable to distinguish the car from the road?
+You can probably see why this is crucial to effective everyday vision.
+It’s one thing to be able to accurately see an approaching car.
+However, what if, due to reduced contrast sensitivity, you were unable to distinguish the car from the road?
 On a practical level, that’s much the same thing as having extremely poor visual acuity.
-In both cases, you won’t be able to tell that there’s a car coming or, even if you do notice it because of other visual or audio cues, you won’t be able to tell precisely where it is.
+In both cases, you won’t be able to tell that there’s a car coming.
+Even if you do notice it because of other visual or audio cues, you won’t be able to tell precisely where it is.

 People with decreased sensitivity can have an extremely difficult time perceiving detail around them.
 Everyday tasks obviously become more difficult, and potentially even dangerous, as in the case of driving.
 Near-work also suffers and reading can become very laborious and unpleasant, especially if letters aren’t well-contrasted with their background.
-Falls, injuries, and a decreased quality of life are all possible risks for anyone with severely reduced contrast vision.
+People with reduced contrast vision also experience falls, injuries, and decreased quality of life more frequently.

 Responding to Low Contrast Sensitivity